ACEathon-2025/Team-18/README.md

 🩺 HackOps HealthHub
 Your Health, Simplified.

-A smart, frontend-powered healthcare companion built with React + TypeScript + TailwindCSS
+A smart, responsive health management companion built using React, TypeScript, and TailwindCSS

 🚀 Overview